lacht/lacht.github.io/README.md

-Welcome to my homepage!
+# Welcome to my homepage!

 ## Code Review

 [Code Review video](https://youtu.be/CKUP-A3HhMI)

 ## Example of Software Design and Engineering
-### *Narrative*
+### *People's Weights*

+#### Brief Description
+The coding artifact that I used comes from the IT145 Introduction to software development course.
+This class was one of the first programming classes that I took while at SNHU and the programming application was an assignment in one of the last modules for the class.
+The simple Java coded program takes a series of weights entered in by the user and stores it into an array of doubles.
+The program is then designed to calculate the total weight along with the max and average values from all the weights entered.

-Here is a weights program displayed in the Java language:
+Here the original program displayed in the Java language:
 ```java
 import java.util.Scanner;
 import java.math.*;